Partition (law): Why forced sales occur

-Forced sales generally occur because owners of property are unable to agree upon certain aspects of the ownership.
+Forced sales generally occur because the owners of property in shared ownership are unable to agree upon certain aspects of the ownership.
 The owners may disagree on how to use the property, the amount of money to invest into the property, on their right to occupy and use the whole of the property.
 If the parties cannot come to an agreement, the case moves to court through a petition to partition action.

 Property may be owned by more than one person either as joint tenants, tenants in common, and in some states tenants by the entirety.
 The choice of which tenancy to enter into is made by the parties at the time of purchase.
 With each type of tenancy, each owner has the right to occupy the whole.
 That means that owners are not allowed to designate certain rooms as their own, but each element of the property is enjoyed fully by all parties.